Speak a word.

 Seth slams the truck door and starts walking again.
 Can’t risk Lisbeth.
 Can’t risk the trucker wanting to fight him either.

-Thankfully, all Seth has to endure for his offense is a middle finger and a honked horn and a drive by that’s a little too close.
+Thankfully, all Seth has to endure for his offense is a middle finger, a honked horn and a drive-by that’s a little too close.

-Then it’s over and he closes his eyes and feels ahead again.
+Then it’s over and he closes his eyes and feels ahead again and checks the compass.

 Almost there, and the trucker is out of sight.